getcodelimit/getcodelimit.github.io/docs/getting-started/standalone-usage.md

 ### PyPi

-To install the standalone version of Code Limit for your default Python installation run:
+To install the standalone version of CodeLimit for your default Python installation run:

 ```shell